jeffblankenburg/31-days-of-vibe-coding/outlines/week3.md

 ## Day 18 – The AI Pair Programming Playbook

 **Abstract:**
-Pair programming with AI isn’t like pairing with a human—it’s faster, more literal, and infinitely patient.
+Pair programming with AI isn’t like pairing with a human, it’s faster, more literal, and infinitely patient.
 Learn to define roles, alternate turns, and establish conversational structure so your AI pair feels like a true collaborator instead of an autocomplete engine.

 ### Outline
 1. **Mindset Shift** – Treat AI as a partner, not a servant.